Bob Witte (KØNR, ex-KBØCY)

 By background, education and (probably) genetics, I am an Electrical Engineer.
 I received a BSEE from Purdue University and an MSEE from Colorado State University.
 While attending Purdue University, I got interested in amateur radio (W9YB Purdue Amateur Radio Club) and received my first amateur radio license in 1977.
 I also hold a commercial license (FCC General Radiotelephone License) and a General Mobile Radio Service (GMRS) license (KAF1068).
 I’ve held a number of positions in R&D and engineering management and I have a Masters Degree in Management of Technology (MSMOT).

 I enjoy getting ideas committed to the written word and almost always have some kind of writing gig going.
-Currently, I am a Contributing Editor for CQ VHF Magazine, writing the FM Column.
-I am also contributing to HamRadioSchool.com, writing the Shack Talk column and contributing to the amateur radio license books.
-In the past, I’ve had articles in QST, QRP Quarterly and other magazines.
+In addition to this blog, I am contributing to HamRadioSchool.com, writing the Shack Talk column and contributing to the amateur radio license books.
+In the past, I’ve had articles in QST, QRP Quarterly, CQ VHF and other magazines.

 Summits On The Air (SOTA)

 I’ve always had an interest in hiking and climbing mountains, which blends nicely with ham radio activity.
 Lately, I’ve gotten into the Summits On The Air program, activating peaks and chasing other peak activators (mostly on VHF).
 See my SOTA related posts.
 Of course, the Colorado 14er Event is another fun activity, which now includes SOTA activations.

 Although I have not been real active on the birds lately, I’ve done quite a bit of operating on the low-earth-orbit (LEO) amateur radio satellites.
 In March 2002, I received the Satellite VUCC award (#115) from the ARRL.
 This contacts were mostly completed via the UO-14, AO-27 and ISS (digital) satellites.